 No surgery is risk-free.

 Now, if you’re considering laser eye surgery, you’re probably wondering, “What are the risks?”
-Before you worry too much about the risks, keep in mind that LASIK eye surgery is one of the safest surgical procedures there is.
+Before you worry too much about the risks, keep in mind that LASIK eye surgery is one of the safest and most effective surgical procedures there is.

-With that said, let’s talk about some laser eye surgery side-effects, such as light sensitivity.
+With that said, let’s talk about some laser vision correction side-effects, such as light sensitivity.
 We’ll also discuss some tips to reduce light sensitivity and what you should do if it persists more than a week after the procedure.

 Laser eye surgery can have side-effects